This article is about how you can install a solar panel system on your house, RV, or boat.

 It is possible to replace your roof with solar panel tiles or solar shingles, though they are relatively new in the solar world.
 The solar panels can replace particular tiles on your roof, or they can completely replace your existing roof.

 They are designed to blend in with the original roofing material, and you won’t have to worry about them being an eyesore.
 Best of all, these solar panels will help lower your monthly electricity bill!

 These solar roof tiles generate power in the same way as a normal solar system, as they are made up of photovoltaic (PV) cells.
 Solar panel tiles are specially designed to be power efficient and durable, and will significantly reduce your electricity bill.

 Solar panels can be installed on a variety of different roof types, and the process for installing them is relatively straightforward.

 The first thing you need to do is assess your roof type so that you’re able to choose solar panel options accordingly.

 Generally speaking, there are three main types of roofs: metal roofs, clay tile roofs, and flat roofs, though asphalt shingles are particularly popular.

-You might be wondering if solar installation is possible on metal roofing (link to my article).
+You might be wondering if a solar installation is possible on metal roofing (link to my article).
 The answer is yes!

-Metal roofing is very durable and often come with an insulation coating that reflects heat, which means your energy levels will stay higher for longer periods of time.
+Metal roofing is very durable and often comes with an insulation coating that reflects heat, which means your energy levels will stay higher for longer periods of time.
 This also means better efficiency for the solar panels.

 Mounting solar cells on a standing seam metal roof yourself can be challenging, however with a metal roof structure, it can be accomplished with relative ease.
 Standing seam metal roofs will need clamps to mount the system to the metal roof without penetrating it.
 However, if you have a Trapezoidal or corrugated metal roof, direct attachment to the roof is required.